A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Theoretical Applications

 \subsection{Universal Approximation}

 It was already known in \cite{rauchwerger2024generalization} that the space of \emph{all} DIDMs is compact, and MPNNs form a separating algebra of continuous functions with respect to the DIDM-mover's distance.
 This leads to a universal approximation: every continuous function over the domain of all DIDMs can be approximated by an MPNN.
 However, we show in Corollary \ref{cor:bofopDIDMcompact} that the space of all DIDMs is strictly larger than the space of bofop-DIDMs.
 Namely, ``most'' DIDMs are formal objects that do not describe the structure of any bofop-signal.
 Since we are only interested in bofop-DIDMs, the above universal approximation theorem is not satisfactory.
-A prior, without establishing the compactness of bofop-DIDMs, it is not clear if, given a continuous function on the space of bofop-DIDMs, it can be extended to a continuous function over all DIDMs.
+A priori, without establishing the compactness of bofop-DIDMs, it is not clear if, given a continuous function on the space of bofop-DIDMs, it can be extended to a continuous function over all DIDMs.
 Luckily, our compactness result, Corollary \ref{cor:bofopDIDMcompact}, allows us to formulate a universal approximation theorem directly on bofop-DIDMs: any continuous function over the space of bofop-DIDMs (with respect to DIDM-mover's distance) can be uniformly approximated by an MPNN.
+Moreover, since graph-signals are dense in the space of bofop-signals with respect to the DIDM-Mover's distance, the same approximation result applies in particular to continuous functions from the space of graph-signals.
 For the formal result, see Appendix \ref{sec:theoreticapplication}.